SOF Beef Frequently Asked Questions

 When will I receive my share of beef?

-Our 2023 harvest dates are scheduled for the end of November and start of December.
+Our 2024 harvest date is scheduled for the middle of November.
 Your beef will be ready for pickup from the butcher about two weeks after harvest.
 At pick-up, you will be expected to pay the butcher for the harvest, brand, and cut and wrap fees for your share of beef.

 What are the cuts?